Genocs/blazor-clean-template/src/README.md

 # Getting Started 🦸

 > **Important**
 If you are already using Blazor Hero v1.x, make sure that you drop your existing database and re-update your database using the CLI as there are couple of new migrations added that may clash with your existing schema.
-Also, install the latest version of BlazorPortal.
+Also, install the latest version of Blazor Portal.

 The easiest way to get started with Blazor Hero is to install the [NuGet package](https://www.nuget.org/packages/GenocsBlazor/) and run `dotnet new GenocsBlazor`: